 Supplier further represents and warrants that (a) it has complied with all laws and regulations related to employment, including but not limited to the Fair Labor Standards Act and that the Products are not sourced from entities that engage in human trafficking (as defined by the United Nations and generally thought of as the recruitment, transportation, transfer, harboring or receipt of persons by threat or use of force, coercion, abduction, fraud, deception, abuse of power or vulnerability, or giving payments or benefits to a person in control of the victim); and (b) Supplier, and its affiliates, contractors, subcontractors, suppliers, vendors, and their employees, officers, directors, agents and other representatives (individually, a “Supplier Party,” and, collectively, the “Supplier Parties”) will comply with all applicable anti-corruption Laws (including the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act of 2010 and the Canada Corruption of Foreign Public Officials Act) and that no Supplier Party has made any payments in connection with these Terms and Conditions which could violate any applicable anti-corruption Laws.

-9. Inspection.
+- Inspection.
 Standard inspection of the Product will be performed within 48 hours upon delivery by Buyer’s or recipient’s quality control department.
-Any non-conformance due but not limited to temperature delivery, missing seals, spoilage, missing paperwork, among others will be within 72 hours1 reported via e-mail by Buyer or recipient to Supplier.
+Any non-conformance due but not limited to temperature delivery, missing seals, spoilage, missing paperwork, among others will be within 72 hours1 reported via e-mail by Buyer [or recipient] 2 to Supplier.
 However, there may be times where non-conformance or spoilage is not immediately visible and Buyer will need to report as soon as it becomes evident.

-14. Delivery Refusal.
-Third party storage has the right to refuse deliveries not in conformance with the Sanitary Food Transportation Act.
+- Delivery Refusal.
+Third party storage has the right to refuse deliveries not in conformance with the Sanitary Food Transportation Act

 Product Liability Insurance